Consensys/quorum/docs/Permissioning/Permissioning apis.md

 | Contract deploy |               2 |
 | Full access     |               3 |

-While setting the account access, system checks if the account which is setting the access has sufficient privileges to perform the activity.
+When setting the account access, the system checks if the account setting the access has sufficient privileges to perform the activity.
 * Accounts with `FullAccess` can grant any access type ( FullAccess, Transact, ContractDeploy or ReadOnly) to any other account
 * Accounts with `ContractDeploy` can grant only `Transact`, `ContractDeploy` or `ReadOnly` access to other accounts
-* Accounts with `Transact` access grant only `Transact` or `ReadOnly` access to other accounts
+* Accounts with `Transact` access can grant only `Transact` or `ReadOnly` access to other accounts
 * Accounts with `ReadOnly` access cannot grant any access